garrandall/popular-music-data/tracks/first-off-future-travis-scott.md

 Got a line on good Gelato and Gorilla
 Hella freaky with me, know you gon' get hit up Steppin' over dead bodies in Margielas
-I touched a hundred M's and I've been gettin' better (Ooh) In a red Bugatti, gave it right to valet
+I touched a hundred M's and I've been gettin' better (Oh In a red Bugatti, gave it right to valet
 Shoot his head off right, it get you new Sheneneh Shootin' dice all night, yeah, me and Dae Dae